D-Andreev/lambdamux/README.md

 A simple and lightweight high performance HTTP router specifically designed for AWS Lambda functions handling API Gateway requests.

 ## Features
-- Fast and efficient routing with static and dynamic route support
+- Fast and efficient routing for static routes
-- Seamless handling of path parameters in routes
+- Seamless handling of path parameters in routes (e.g. `/users/:id`)
 - Simple and intuitive API for easy integration

 ## Motivation